NVIDIA/NVFlare/docs/examples/hello_scatter_and_gather.rst

 Before jumping into this guide, make sure you have an environment with `NVIDIA FLARE <https://pypi.org/project/nvflare/>`_ installed.

-You can follow the :ref:`installation <installation>` guide on the general concept of setting up a Python virtual environment (the recommended environment) and how to install NVIDIA FLARE.
+You can follow :ref:`getting_started` on the general concept of setting up a Python virtual environment (the recommended environment) and how to install NVIDIA FLARE.